Kalpana01/Kalpana01.github.io/_posts/2017-05-23-data_structures.markdown

 The following are the various examples in which we can use Data Structures:

 * You have to store social network “feeds”.
-You do not know the size, andthings may need to be dynamically added.
+You do not know the size, and things may need to be dynamically added.

 * You need to store undo/redo operations in a word processor.